 Typical uses for this type of box are packaging for clothing and foodstuffs.
 Everyone knows a box of chocolates for example, in which some chocolates are packed in an elaborate plastic inlay.
 If the large lid is opened, the pralines which are often located behind a layer of paper, becomes visible.
 Also high-quality shorts, T-shirts, representative gift articles or cutlery are packed in such boxes, even sometimes in tissue paper.

 As for the type of lid, there are two different types of packages.
 Either the lid is still fixed to the box or it is placed as a second separate folding box from above on to the lower part of the box.
 Both box parts must be individually printed in this case and then folded.

-All finishing for folding boxes are also possible.
+All finishing for folding boxes are also possible for cardboard boxes with hinged lids.
 Window-cuttings on the upper side are especially popular, behind which one can take a look at the contents of the box.
-Since folding boxes are usually used to package high-quality consumer goods, a high degree of finishing can be found with them.
+Since cardboard boxes with hinged lids are usually used to package high-quality consumer goods, a high degree of finishing can be found with them.
 In addition to coating, this also includes cold foil finishing and hot foil stamping.